 If there’s a lesson we as individuals can take from this year’s Winter Olympic Games, it’s the importance of carefully considering our return on investment before we make an expensive purchase.
 Well, that and to pursue our dreams with passion and commitment the way our heroic Olympians do.

 *Actual medal count rank was Russia (33), United States (28), Norway (26), Canada (25), Netherlands (24) and Germany (19).

 By contacting us, you may be offered information regarding the purchase of insurance products.

-By contacting us you may be offered information on the sale of insurance products.
-While we believe this information to be correct as of publication, we do not guarantee the accuracy of the information included.
+These articles are being provided for informational purposes only and should not be used as the basis for any financial decisions.
+While we believe this information to be correct, we do not guarantee the accuracy or completeness of the information included.